 Cost of goods sold (COGS).
-Technically, the cost of goods sold (COGS) isn't a deduction; it's reduction to gross receipts (amounts received from the sale of goods).
+Technically, the cost of goods sold (COGS) isn't a deduction; it's a reduction to gross receipts (amounts received from the sale of goods).
 By subtracting COGS from gross receipts (and adjusting for returns and allowances), you arrive at gross profit.

 Conventions.
 If you are an exhibitor, the cost for this is a fully deductible business expense.
 Similarly, if you are attending a business-related convention, you can deduct your entry fee.
-Travel costs to and from the convention, including airfare, lodging, and meals, may also be deductible.
-Note: Business meals provided at restaurants are 100% deductible in 2021 and 2022, but only 50% thereafter.
+Travel costs to and from the convention, including airfare, lodging, and 50% of meals, may also be deductible.